 We control for several firm level characteristics.
 Firm Size is the natural logarithm of total book assets.
 ROA is net income divided by firm's book assets.
 EBIT/Sale is the firms' EBIT scaled by total sales revenue.
 Leverage is the sum of long-term and short-term debt scaled by firm's book assets.
+Cash Holdings is the balance of cash scaled by firm's book assets.
+We measure firm's capital intensity by Capital Expenditure, which is firm's capital expenditure scaled by book assets.
 We measure the firm's earnings quality by Discretionary Accruals.
 Following Hong et al. (2014), we estimate the absolute value of discretionary accruals using the performance-controlled cross sectional modified Jones (1991) model to control for aggressive financial reporting practices (Kothari et al. 2005).
 Larger values in Discretionary Accruals indicate higher earnings management and lower earnings quality.
+We also construct an Earnings Volatility measure as the standard deviation of its operating income over the last five years scaled by book assets.
+We additionally control for firm's operating cash flow (Net Operating Loss), cash dividend (Dividend Payer), and tangible asset ratio (Tangibility).
+Definitions of all the variables are provided in Appendix I.

 In our extended tests, we control for public information using Analyst Coverage, which is the number of analysts covering the firm i in year t.
-We measure market liquidity using the bid-ask spread.
+We measure market liquidity using the bidask spread.
 We use two measures of financial constraints suggested by the prior literature.
 The first is Altman Z score based on Altman (1968).
 The second measure is WW score based on White and Wu (2006).
-We consider the effect of corporate governance by calculating Institutional Ownership, which is the fraction of a firm's common equity owned by institutional shareholders and a widely used measure for external monitoring from institutional investors.
-Lastly, firms with tax avoidance incentives may intentionally allocate portions of assets overseas to exploit
+Lastly, firms with tax avoidance incentives may intentionally allocate portions of assets overseas to exploit jurisdictional variance in tax rates.
+We create a dummy variable, Foreign Income indicating if the firm has foreign earnings in year t.

-&lt;sup>5 Bid-ask spread is calculated as (Ask-Bid)/(midpoint of ask and bid price) from CRSP.
+Bid-ask spread is calculated as (Ask-Bid)/(midpoint of ask and bid price) from CRSP.